server-state/specs/arch/modules/server-base.md

 Logs `args`, the way `console.error(...args)` would to the places specified by the config

 ## `type SBConfig`
-Type of the configuration object for the server-base module
+Typedef of the configuration object for the server-base module

 #### `logToConsole?: boolean = true`
 If true, messages will get logged via stdout and stderr